ferdymercury/amide/README.md

 The current series of AMIDE requires GTK-3, at least version 3.21.5.
 I'm currently developing on a Fedora 25 system, although other distributions of Linux with equivalent library support should work.

-Scrollkeeper is required for generating the help documentation.
-If you don't care about that, it's not needed.

 3) Additional libraries:
    libxml-2